Pythonaire/HAP-Python-RFM69/README.md

 ![Title](Image1.png "Title")

-Bridge data from a RFM69 433 MHz devices to the Apple Homekit.
+Bridge data from a RFM69 433 MHz devices from or to the Apple Homekit.
 To get sensor data or control for examle switches, small data packets needed to be exchange.
 The coverage of a 433 MHz network is more effective then a Wifi, Bluetooth or Zwave/ZigBee networks.
 And sensors can work with small batteries over years.

 This implementation has two parts: The Homekit Gateway and a RFM69 Bridge to requests and receive data to/from 433MHz devices.
 The examples here are a simple weather sensor, capacitive soil moisture sensor, room sensors and a switch to control a sprinkler.